Winter Field Beans Growing Guide

 Notes

 Primarily grown to increase soil nitrogen.
-Easier to turn under using hand tools compared to other green manures.
-Small-seeded varieties are best for green manure use.
+Small-seeded varieties are best for cover crop use.

 Harvesting

-For maximum nitrogen gain, chop plants down and turn them under as soon as they begin to bloom.
-You also can pull up the plants and compost them.
+For maximum nitrogen gain, chop down and compost plants as soon as they begin to bloom, leaving the nitrogen-rich roots in the soil.

 Troubleshooting